GridlessCompute/Jua-Kali-Miner/README.md

 ## Project Structure

+NOTE: This repository is structured as a directory of other submodule repositories.
+Mileage may vary when trying to download this specific repository as a zip.

 This repository is organized into two main sections:

 - **Hardware**: Contains all the information related to the physical components of the Jua Kali Miner.
 This includes: